usedhondacivic/usedhondacivic.github.io/projects/static_page_gen/content.md

 ### The Gory Details

-The details of actually crawling the posts and generating the HTML is honestly better explained in code.
+The details of actually crawling the posts and generating the HTML is better explained through the actual code.
 See the full listing below if you're interested, but it boils down to crawling the project folder and calling .replace() many times to fill in the relevant fields.
 As the pages are crawled, a sidebar and homepage entry is also generated and added to a list.
 Once all pages are generated, I add the relevant sidebars and copy them to the /docs folder.

 Here are the libraries I used for assistance:

 I used [glob](https://www.npmjs.com/package/glob) to crawl the /projects folder and handle processing of each post.

-For writing, copying, and deleting files I used [fs-extra](https://www.npmjs.com/package/fs-extra), a superset of the normal Node.js tools that allows for things like copying whole folders.
+For writing, copying, and deleting files I used [fs-extra](https://www.npmjs.com/package/fs-extra), a superset of the normal Node.js tools that allows you to do things like copying whole folders.

 ### Making it Pretty

-Because code is a huge part of my work, pretty syntax highlighting is a big deal.
+Because code is a big part of my work, pretty syntax highlighting is a must.
 After shopping around a bit, I settled on [highlight.js](https://highlightjs.org/).
-Complete with hundred of themes and automatic language detection, its the whole package.
-And installing it was super easy:
+It comes with hundred of themes and automatic language detection, and installing it was super easy:

 ```html
 <!-- syntax highlighting-->